← The journal AI & SaaS February 19, 2026

 From a Levera Perspective

-In our M&A advisory work, I'm having conversations with founders that would have seemed rather unusual eighteen months ago.
+In our M&A advisory work, I'm having conversations with founders that would have seemed unusual eighteen months ago.

 Acquirers are asking questions they weren't asking before: